hhandika/segui/website/docs/gui-usage/general.md

 ## Output

 On desktop platforms, the application saves the output in the user's chosen directory.
 However, due to the restrictive nature of mobile platforms, the application defaults to saving the output in its designated directory.
-To copy the output or share it with other applications or devices, simply utilize the 'Share' button.
-The quick share button will compress output files and share it as a single file, whereas the 'Share' button the `Output` window allows you to share the output individually.
+To copy the output or share it with other applications or devices, simply utilize the `Share` button.
+The quick share button will compress output files and share it as a single file, whereas the `Share` button the `Output` window allows you to share the output individually.

 ## Sharing Output

-The app allows you to share the output files with other apps, such as OneDrive, DropBox, etc. or devices.
+The app allows you to share the output files to other devices or with other apps, such as [OneDrive](https://onedrive.live.com/), [DropBox](https://www.dropbox.com/), and other installed cloud provider apps.
 For instance, using AirDrop for macOS.
-After the app finish executing a task, the "Run" button will be replace by the `Quick Share` button.
+After the app finishes executing a task, the "Run" button will be replace by a `Quick Share` button.
 Pressing this button will compress the output files and share them as a single file.
-You can also use the `Share` button in the `Output` window to share the output files individually.
+Additionally, you can share individual files by clicking the `three dots menu button` for each file.
+Then, select `Share`.

+## In-App built-in file viewer

+Supported file types:

+- Plain-text files (`.txt`)
+- Comma separated values (`.csv`)

+The app can directly view the supported file types.
+The content will be displayed in a new window.
+For a CSV file, the data is visualized in a table format with numbers formatted based on the locale settings of the device.
+For example in the US, the number will be formatted with thousand separator for integer and two decimal points for floating numbers (e.g., `1,000`, `0.65`).
+For the desktop version, you can also select open the file in other app.
+It will open default on default apps for the file type.
+This method also works for unsupported file types.